Sleep Calculator

 A useful bedtime is usually the latest time that still gives you enough sleep opportunity before your wake-up time.

 For many adults, a five-cycle night is a practical starting point because five 90-minute cycles equals 7 hours and 30 minutes asleep.
-If you also need about 15 minutes to fall asleep, that means roughly 7 hours and 45 minutes in bed.
-For a 7:00 AM wake-up, that points to about 12:45 AM if you use four cycles, 11:15 PM for five cycles, and 9:45 PM if you use six cycles.
+If that is the sleep amount that leaves you rested and you also need about 15 minutes to fall asleep, that means roughly 7 hours and 45 minutes in bed.
+If you are usually awake for another 10 minutes during the night, the calculator adds that time directly.

 The "right" bedtime is not only a math result.
 It also depends on sleep quality, consistency, light exposure, caffeine, alcohol, exercise timing, stress, naps, and whether you wake during the night.
 Use the result as a planning anchor, then adjust based on how rested you feel and whether the schedule is realistic.